tweag/capability/README.md

   effects.
 - You can use a writer effect without implementing it as a writer monad (which is known to [leak space][writer-space-leak]).
-- You can reason about effects: "if I have a reader effect of an `IORef` then I can implement a state effect".
+- You can reason about effects.
+For instance, if a monad provides a reader effect at type `IORef A`, it also provides a state effect at type `A`

 For more on these, you may want to read the announcement [blog post][blog].